 The large provision in construction and engineering and associated technologies on the Weybridge campus continues to be distinctive in meeting the needs of our locality.
+Hair & Beauty meets growing demand on both campuses and the salon that is planned to be opened on Ashford High Street in 2021 will create further opportunities for industry-based learning.

 The College continues to raise the aspirations of young people with lower attainment levels and Special Educational Needs & Disabilities (SEND).

-The College has positive links with local schools and the College is experiencing increased demand for full time 14-16 college places from mainstream schools and electively home-educated pupils.
-Up to March 2020, the special schools continued to engage in vocational tasters as part of our established school link programme.
-During the pandemic, the special schools withdrew from the programme and the College explored new approaches to provide vocational tasters for vulnerable young people transitioning from school into College.
+The College has positive links with local schools and the College is experiencing increased demand for full time 14 -16 college places from mainstream schools and electively home-educated pupils, following the reduction of the provision during lockdowns.